Cooksister | Food, Travel, Photography

 Follow Jeanne Horak-Druiff's board Recipes by Cooksister on Pinterest.

-Jeanne Horak-Druiff is a freelance food and travel writer as well as a recipe developer and photographer.
-She is a South African by birth and a Londoner by choice who has been writing about food and travel on Cooksister since 2004.
+Jeanne Horak is a freelance food and travel writer; recipe developer and photographer.
+South African by birth and Londoner by choice, Jeanne has been writing about food and travel on Cooksister since 2004.
 She is a popular speaker on food photography and writing has also contributed articles, recipes and photos to a number of online and print publications.
-Please get in touch to commission work from her.
-Read More…
+Jeanne has also worked with a number of destination marketers to promote their city or region.
+Please get in touch to work with her Read More…

 Latest Recipes